jeromeboivin/ollama-chat/README.md

 15. **Index a local folder to the current ChromaDB collection**: Use the `--index-documents` to specify the root folder containing text files to index.

+16. **Deactivate conversation memory**: Use the `--no-memory` argument to deactivate memory management.

+17. **Change default Ollama context window length**: Use the `--context-window <window length>` to increase or decrease Ollama context window length.
+If not specified, the default value is used, which is 2048 tokens.

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.

 ### Multiline input